RickStrahl/SetResolution/README.md

 </AppConfiguration>
 ```

 > Yeah I know XML.
-But to keep out any external dependencies, XML serialization is used here :smile:
+But to keep the EXE as single file and to avoid dependencies, XML serialization is used. :smile:

 ### Setting a Profile
 Once a profile has been created you can invoke it.